Meet our Trauma-Informed Providers

 Teela is also excited to share that she is the Co-Founder of the Global Birth and Perinatal Trauma Research Collaborative and continues to pursue research in the perinatal field.

 Teela has been a counsellor since 2005, supporting those with sexual assault, domestic violence, tragic losses and addiction concerns before becoming a registered provisional psychologist in 2021.
-For the last few years, Teela has specialized in birth trauma and identifies as a birth trauma survivor of midwifery violence and an excessive hemorrhage that threatened her life.
+For the last few years, Teela has specialized in birth trauma and identifies as a birth trauma survivor of provider mistreatment and an excessive hemorrhage that threatened her life.

 Teela works from a trauma-informed lens and believes in client-centered therapy.
 She walks alongside her clients, and her approach sets out to empower those she works with while providing a warm, safe, compassionate space.
 Teela has also acquired her Perinatal Mental Health training through Postpartum Support International and the Postpartum Stress Centre.
 She has also sought out additional training on fertility struggles, endometriosis, PCOS, pregnancy and infant loss.